vespa-engine/documentation/en/nearest-neighbor-search.md

 used by the [closeness()](reference/rank-features.html#closeness(dimension,name)) rank feature.
 {% include note.html content='closeness(`field`, d_vector)
 means that the closeness rank feature shall use the d_vector <span style="text-decoration: underline">field</span>.
+<br/><br/>
+Applications can have multiple vector fields.
-See other examples of using closeness(`label`, q) in the [nearest neighbor search guide](nearest-neighbor-search-guide.html#using-label).' %}
+These cases assign <span style="text-decoration: underline">labels</span> to the different `nearestNeighbor` operators, so the closeness() rank feature refers to the different operators (using different fields) See other examples of using closeness(`label`, q) in the [nearest neighbor search guide](nearest-neighbor-search-guide.html#using-label).' %}

-Read more in this guide on tensor types, distance functions, rank profiles and approximate nearest neighbor search.
+Read more in this guide on tensor types, distance metrics, rank profiles and approximate nearest neighbor search.